Annual Voter Registration frequently asked questions

 Students may register at both their term-time and non-term-time address.
 If you are living somewhere temporarily but have a permanent address elsewhere, you should register at the permanent address.

 Students are allowed to register at their home address and their university or college address.
-It is an offence to vote twice in the same election, for example, a parliamentary general election or European Union election.
+It is an offence to vote twice in the same election, for example, a parliamentary general election.

 However, if they are registered in two different Councils, they can vote in both Council elections.
 For example, they could vote for a local councillor in their home town (e.g. Richmond) and they could also vote for a councillor in their university town (e.g. Cambridge).